aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/document-builder-overview/use-documentbuilder-to-insert-document-elements/_index.md

 ## Inserting a `Form` Field

 Form fields are a particular case of Word fields that allows "interaction" with the user.
-Form fields in Microsoft Word include textbox, combo box and checkbox.DocumentBuilder provides special methods to insert each type of form field into the document: `DocumentBuilder.InsertTextInput` , DocumentBuilder->InsertCheckBox, and `DocumentBuilder.InsertComboBox`.
+Form fields in Microsoft Word include textbox, combo box and checkbox.DocumentBuilder provides special methods to insert each type of form field into the document: `DocumentBuilder.InsertTextInput` , `DocumentBuilder->InsertCheckBox`, and `DocumentBuilder.InsertComboBox`.
 Note that if you specify a name for the form field, then a bookmark is automatically created with the same name.

 ### Inserting a Text Input
  `DocumentBuilder.InsertTextInput` to insert a textbox into the document.
 Below example shows how to insert a text input form field into a document.